bretgithub/unit_4_game/README.md

 * Debugging

 ## Roadmap
-I intend to add more logic to the game as stated above.
+I intend to add more logic to the game as stated above

+I want the game to be more female empowerment focused, therefore in my secomd oteration the divas will battle male counterparts who have questionable records when it comes to women, then when these foes are defeated, the divas will not slay each other on the runway yet compete over who has the hottest new track.
+This change will require a visual shift to cue the user to the second round, which changes the structure of the game.

 ## Feedback
 Open to feedback and how to finish the logic, restructure code.
 I also left comments on script.js on the top of the page to what I left outstanding and would like to iterate on.